eCommerce Speed Optimisation Guide

 - WooCommerce (for WordPress users)

-Each has its own set of pros and cons, but the commonality is their ability to support fast-loading online shops, even under heavy load.
+Each has its own pros and cons.
+But they all support fast-loading online shops, even under heavy load.

 Optimising Product Imagery Without Sacrificing Quality: eCommerce Speed Optimisation

-Product images are integral to eCommerce success – they build trust and help customers visualise their purchases.
-However, if not managed properly, they can bog down site performance.
+Product images are key to eCommerce success.
+They build trust and help customers picture their purchases.
+But if managed poorly, they can drag down site performance.

 Best Practices for Image Optimisation: